51+ reviews analysed

 Who It’s Best For

 Those who want a single daily toothpaste that covers gum health alongside other concerns like sensitivity, whitening, and breath freshness.
-It’s also a budget-friendly option that doesn’t require compromising on active ingredients.
+It’s also one of the most affordable stannous fluoride options, making it a strong default if you don’t need the targeted gum focus of Parodontax.

 Potential Downsides

-Because it tries to do so many things, people with very specific or severe gum issues may find a more targeted product (like Parodontax) more effective.
-Slight potential for minor staining with long-term use.
+Because it covers so many concerns, people with severe or active gum disease may find a more targeted product (like Parodontax) more effective.
+Like all stannous fluoride toothpastes, there is some potential for minor staining with long-term use, though stabilized formulations have reduced this.

 See Latest Price on Amazon →